-The internet has democraticed access to skills and learning material.
-The best talent can be at any corner of the world.
+The internet has democratized access to skills and learning material.
+The best talent can be found anywhere in the world.
 But recruiters have had to struggle with targeting applicants from select geographies.
-But not any more.
+But not anymore.
 Remote recruiting has made it possible to tap into talent anywhere in the globe.

 Recruiters can connect with a person sitting on the other side of the globe.
 Recent remote work statistics show that over 60% of knowledge workers feel that the traditional office setting is redundant.

 The vast opportunity of remote recruiting has been served on the silver platter to the recruiters.
 Today, recruiters can ripe the sweet nectar of remote recruiting to select talented employees without any physical boundaries.

 With the intervention of this new virtual hiring system, recruiters have to make new recruitment strategies to reach global talent, screening, interviewing, and final recruitment of the candidates.

 In this article, we have tried to cover the topic of remote recruiting from the beginning to the end.
 We have touched on all aspects.
 From the current state of remote recruitment to its challenges.

 So, recruiters, buckle up your shoes, and be ready for the new style of recruitment now!

 - 2 The Current State of Remote Recruiting

 - 4 Limitations of Remote Recruitment